Please visit our Remote Tuning section for more information.

 Factory tunes are designed to reduce emissions and to suit every vehicle coming out of the plant, and this typically leaves a very large 'safety margin'.

-Tuning the engine will put potentially additional strain on your engine, which will require diligent oil changes, spark plug changes etc to keep it running 100%.
+Tuning the engine will put potentially additional strain on your engine and drivetrain, which will require diligent oil changes, spark plug changes etc to keep it running 100%.

 Driving habits may also need to change to reflect the increase in performance (improper shifting, lugging the engine, smooth acceleration etc).